jacomyma/mapping-controversies/_pages/tuto-2-2.md

 ### Relation to the course readings

 * The process of gettting data through scraping, crawling and calling APIs is covered in **Chapter 6: Collecting and curating digital records** of *Venturini, T. & Munk, A.K.
 (2021).
-Controversy Mapping: A Field Guide.
+Controversy Mapping: A Field Guide.*

+### Tools for getting similar data (networks in GEXF or GDF format) from other sources:
+* Networks of users, hashtags, or emojis from Twitter with the [Twitter Streaming Importer plugin for Gephi](https://github.com/seinecle/gephi-tutorials/blob/master/src/main/asciidoc/en/plugins/twitter-streaming-importer-en.adoc).
+Takes a list of words/#tags or a list of users as input.
+* Networks of YouTube channels or YouTube videos connected by their relatedness (as meassured by the algorithmic recommendations) with the [YouTube Data Tools](https://tools.digitalmethods.net/netvizz/youtube/).
+Takes a list of video or channel ID's as input.
+* Networks of scientific publications connected through keywords or citations with [ScienceScape](http://medialab.github.io/sciencescape/).
+Takes a full export from Scopus as input.